bravebeaver2019/presence-system/README.md

 * now since I dont have access to stakeholders its time to make many important assumptions about the external behavior of the external systems and people.
-1.- I will assume senquentiality, all events will arrive ordered in time 2.- In case a second login happens, I will ignore the previous one and will consider only the latest, assuming the employee once left the workplace without logging out 3.- In case a second logout happens, I will ignore it and will not make presence time calculations, assuming the employee accessed the workplace without logging in 4.- Its out of the scope of this test but I would probably generate an alert in any of these two cases.
+  * I will assume senquentiality, all events will arrive ordered in time
+  * In case a second login happens, I will ignore the previous one and will consider only the latest, assuming the employee once left the workplace without logging out, see PresenceApplicationTests#testFirstLoginIgnored()
+  * In case a second logout happens, I will ignore it and will not make presence time calculations, assuming the employee accessed the workplace without logging in see PresenceApplicationTests#testSecondLogoutIgnored()
+  * Its out of the scope of this test but I would probably generate an alert in any of these two cases.

 * The presence calculation precision will be minutes, any login-logout sequence below this threshold will be considered zero